 The European Union Directive 2015/2302 has recently been translated into the respective national legislation and these new regulations have especially tightened the information requirements and increased the liability risks for travel agencies and tour operators that are now impossibilitated to keep selling the cross-border tourism package created by QuattroPole.

-Elaboration of a cooperation protocol aimed at simplifying LT-PL cross-border institutional cooperation in emergency management
+Cooperation protocol aimed at simplifying LT-PL cross-border institutional cooperation in emergency management

 Vilkaviskis District Municipality Administration